jet/propulsion/DOCUMENTATION.md

 | Component   | Description
 |-------------|---
 | Submitter   | Buffers Tranches supplied by Ingesters.
 Passes Batches to the Scheduler on a round-robin basis to ensure each Tranche of input is serviced equally
-| Scheduler   | Loops continually, pioritising Streams to supply to the Dispatcher.<br/>Reports outcome and metrics for Dispatched requests to Stats.<br/>Reports completion of Batches to the Ingester that supplied them [Ingester](#propulsion-source-elements) that supplied it.
+| Scheduler   | Loops continually, pioritising Streams to supply to the Dispatcher.<br/>Reports outcome and metrics for Dispatched requests to Stats.<br/>Reports completion of Batches to the [Ingester](#propulsion-source-elements) that supplied them
-| Stats       | Collates Handler invocation outcomes, maintaining statistics for periodic emission and/or forwarding to a metrics sinks such as `Prometheus`<br/>Gathers generic handler latency statistics, stream counts and category distributions<br/>Can be customised to gather Domain-relevant statistics conveying high level Reactor activity.
+| Stats       | Collates Handler invocation outcomes, maintaining statistics for periodic emission and/or forwarding to a metrics sink such as `Prometheus`<br/>Gathers generic handler latency statistics, stream counts and category distributions<br/>Can be customised to gather Domain-relevant statistics conveying high level Reactor activity.
 | Dispatcher  | Loops continually, dispatching Stream Queues to Handlers via the Thread Pool.<br/>Responsible for limiting the maximum number of in-flight Handler invocations to the configured Processor Parallelism limit
-| Handler     | caller-supplied function that's passed a stream name (a Category Name + Aggregate Id pair) and the span of buffered events for that stream<br/>Typically this will be a single event, but this enables optimal processing in catch-up scenarios, when retries are required, or where multiple events are written to the same Stream in close succession.
+| Handler     | caller-supplied function that's passed a stream name (a Category Name + Aggregate Id pair) and a span of buffered events for that stream<br/>Often this will be a single event, but this enables optimal processing in catch-up scenarios, when retries are required, or where multiple events are written to the same Stream in close succession, or in view rebuild scenarios.

 <a name="programming-model"></a>
 # The `Propulsion.Streams` Programming Model for Projections, Reactions and Workflows